Italian Runner Wins Venice Marathon After All The Favorites Take A Wrong Turn

 It's fair to say things were not supposed to go this way at the Venice Marathon.

 It would've been little surprise if Kenya's Gilbert Kipleting Chumba had won the race Sunday — or maybe it could have been his countryman David Kiprono Metto.
-And in fact, both of those favorites were among the leaders roughly 16 miles into the marathon.
+And, in fact, both of those favorites were among the leaders roughly 16 miles into the marathon.

 Then, they took a wrong turn.